Home » New York » 9/11 Memorial tours & tickets

 9/11 Memorial + 9/11 Museum + Observatory

-We highly recommend this combo ticket if you are a group of adults or if your children are old enough to manage roughly five hours of exploration.
+If you are a bunch of adults or your kids are old enough to manage around five hours of exploration, book this highly sought combo.

-At the 9/11 Memorial, you pay your respects to the fallen heroes of the terrorist attack during the guided tour.
+Pay your respects to the fallen heroes of the terrorist attack on a guided tour of Ground Zero.

 Ticket price